paezha/University-AI-Panel/README.md

 institutions to “level up”: jump on the bandwagon, fellas, don’t let it let you behind!

-In another instance, Hié and Thouary (2023) argue that AIs will likely be the primary way to access information in the future.
+In another instance, Hié and Thouary (2023)[^10] argue that AIs will likely be the primary way to access information in the future.
 For this reason, institutions must equip students with the skills needed to use AI competently, in particular to perfect the art of *prompt engineering*, that is, the ability to craft effective queries that prompt a GenAI to provide the most useful outputs.
 Universities will use AIs to improve learning and challenge the critical thinking of students.
-Faculty will also benefit from AI: it will be used to evaluate their students[^9], and will handle repetitive tasks like writing course syllabi[^10].
-Hié and Thouary (2023)[^11] warn that “AI is here to stay”, that “\[faculty\] might not be able to stop the AI trend from growing”, and so they might as well get on with the program and try to shape it as best they can.
+Faculty will also benefit from AI: it will be used to evaluate their students[^11], and will handle repetitive tasks like writing course syllabi[^12].

+Hié and Thouary (2023) warn that “AI is here to stay”[^13], that “\[faculty\] might not be able to stop the AI trend from growing”, and so they might as well get on with the program and try to shape it as best they can.
-What does McMaster hope to achieve with AI?
-From the Overview on Generative AI document:

-> Some of \[the uses of AI\] in our context could include qualitative
-> and quantitative data analysis, writing text (e.g. reference letters,
-> grant applications, job descriptions, report summaries), translation,
-> captioning, multiple formats for learning and engagement, and
-> personalized support.

 ## But really, what do AIs do?

-GenAIs are *deep learning models* ({IBM} 2021), so called because they are neural networks with *depth*, meaning many, many hidden layers.
-As an example, Large Language Models (such as those behind OpenAI’s ChatGPT, Microsoft’s Copilot, Google’s Gemini, and facebook’s LLaMA) are models built with multiple layers of neural networks trained on *very* large amounts of textual data ({IBM} 2023).
+GenAIs are *deep learning models* (IBM 2021), so called because they are neural networks with *depth*, meaning many, many hidden layers.
+As an example, Large Language Models (such as those behind OpenAI’s ChatGPT, Microsoft’s Copilot, Google’s Gemini, and facebook’s LLaMA) are models built with multiple layers of neural networks trained on *very* large amounts of textual data (IBM 2023).

 But, what are
 [neural](https://en.wikipedia.org/wiki/Large_language_model#Further_reading)